Doctors & Staff

 When not at the office, Dr. Jade enjoys spending time with her husband and her family.
 A few of her favorite past times include Karaoke and bowling.

 Our opticians have over 70 years combined experience

 Catherine, Optician/ Social Media & Marketing

 Catherine grew up in California, where she started as an Optician in a private practice in 1989.
 She then relocated to Montana, where she became American Board of Opticianry Certified.
 In 1999, Catherine moved to Oregon and continued to work as a Dispensing Optician.
 She came to Sunnyside Vision Source in 2012.
-Catherine has the benefit of experience working in a nationally known optical laboratory, fabricating spectacle orders.
+Catherine has the benefit of experience working in two different nationally known optical laboratories, fabricating spectacle orders.
 This brings valuable and unique skills to a private optometric practice.

 Catherine enjoys playing the piano at Logan Community Church, where her husband is the pastor.
 In her free time, she likes to cycle, crochet, read, and spend time with her husband and three very active children.